estevaofon/nano-pilot/README.md

 3. **Type Message**: Write your prompt (use Enter for new lines)
 4. **Send**: Press `Ctrl+S` to send to Claude
 5. **Navigate Code**: Use `Ctrl+N/P` to browse code blocks
-6. **Apply Code**: Press Enter on a code block to preview and apply
+6. **Apply Code**: Use `Ctrl+a` to apply the code previewed

+### Applying Code Blocks
+When Claude provides code in the chat, you can:
+1. Navigate between code blocks using `Ctrl+N` and `Ctrl+P`
+2. Press `Ctrl+A` to apply the current code block
+3. Choose how to apply the code:
+   - Replace entire file
+   - Insert at cursor position
+   - Append to end of file
+   - Cancel
+You can also use `<leader>ca` from any buffer to apply the last code block from the chat.

 ## 🔍 Examples